krishna-9099/dart_ytmusic_api/README.md

   **Note:** This was a known limitation across YouTube Music API implementations.
 A similar issue was reported in the original TypeScript library ([ts-npm-ytmusic-api#57](https://github.com/zS1L3NT/ts-npm-ytmusic-api/issues/57)), and a fix was implemented in a fork that treats RD playlists the same as regular playlists by adding a "VL" prefix for the browse request.
 This approach has now been applied to this Dart implementation.

+- **Duration parsing fallback:** `getUpNexts` extracts item length from the renderer's `lengthText` and parses it into seconds.
+When `lengthText` is missing or cannot be parsed, the library falls back to a duration value of `0`.
+Use `UpNextsDetails.duration == 0` to detect unknown durations.

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues, submit pull requests, or reach out if you have any questions.